Our Firm’s cyber security policy outlines our guidelines and provisions for ensuring the security of our data and technology infrastructure.

 Our Firm will have all physical and digital shields to protect information.

 Remote employees must follow this policy’s instructions too.
-Since they access our Firm’s accounts and systems remotely, they are obliged to follow all data encryption, protection standards and settings, and ensure their private network security.
+Since they access our Firm’s accounts and systems remotely, they are obliged to follow all data encryption, protection standards, and settings, and to ensure their private network security.

 We encourage them to seek advice from our Security Specialists.

-We employees are expected to always follow this policy and those causing security breaches may face disciplinary action:
+Our employees are expected to follow this policy, and those causing security breaches may face disciplinary action:

 We will examine each incident on a case-by-case basis.

-Additionally, employees who are disregarding our security instructions and policy will face progressive discipline, even if their behavior hasn’t resulted in a security breach.
+Additionally, employees who are disregarding our security instructions and policy will face progressive discipline, even if their behaviour hasn’t resulted in a security breach.

-Everyone, from our clients and partners to our employees, contractors, and vendors should be confident of their data safety.
-To achieve this we have to proactively protect our systems and databases.
+Everyone, from our clients and partners to our employees, contractors, and vendors should be confident in their data safety.
+To achieve this, we have to proactively protect our systems and databases.
 Staying vigilant and keeping cyber security top of mind can all contribute to this.